6 Things you must know before visiting Bologna

 There's a lot out there to unveil: leftover dishes like passatelli, poor and delicious meat, like coppa di testa and the amazing world of Aceto Balsamico of Modena.

-During our Bologna food tours we try to dig deep inside, but even if you haven't enough time to join us, try read, learn and taste as much as you can.
+During our Bologna food tours we try to dig deep inside, but even if you haven't enough time to join us, try to read, learn and taste as much as you can.

 6. Bologna is not dangerous, but choose carefully where to sleep